mnemosx/rick-and-morty-api-with-graphQL/req.md

 - [x] shows all the information available about the character
 - [x] shows cards with episodes where character was seen
-- [ ] shows cards with planets where character has been
+- [ ] [DISCARD] shows cards with planets where character has been

 Planet page:

-- [ ] shows all the information about the planet
+- [x] shows all the information about the planet
-- [ ] shows all the characters seen on this planet
+- [ ] shows all the residents of this planet

 Episode page: